JLdevprog/SpotIFA/README.md

 This Project will be Develop for Study purpose in different code language "HTML/CSS/PHP/SQL" and is Free of Rights for no commercial use.

+(All Contents as sample Included for Concern Artists Copyright required License to be Use)

 Projet IFA 31/01/2019 Simon